-The Company is currently utilizing the Chairman's office as its Corporate Office, at no charge.
+The Company is currently utilizing the Chairman's office located in a building of which he is a one-third owner, at 20 East Sunrise Highway, Valley Stream, NY 11581, as its Corporate Office, at no charge.

 Item 3.
 Legal Proceedings